kamipakistan/YOLOv4-Custom-Object-Detection/README.md

 # **Step 6**
 ## *Creating Train and Test files*
-The annotated photos can then be randomly split into train and test sets in a **90:10** ratio.

-**YOLOV4_Custom/train.txt** The location of the train dataset should be listed in each file row.

-**YOLOV4_Custom/test.txt** The location of the test dataset should be listed in each file row.
+After uploading and unzipping the dataset, the annotated images should be split into train and test sets with a ratio of **80:20**.
+The location of the images in the train and test sets should be listed in separate files: **YOLOV4_Custom/train.txt** and **YOLOV4_Custom/test.txt**.
+Each file row should contain the location of one image in the respective dataset.
+These files will be used during training to access the images in the correct location.

 ```
-YOLOV4_Custom/images/0211d7dcb0aa6d66.jpg
-YOLOV4_Custom/images/02e3c15f755cf2f9.jpg
-YOLOV4_Custom/images/03b72249aed1fef0.jpg
-YOLOV4_Custom/images/0561cd46d01b21ff.jpg
-YOLOV4_Custom/images/05fa9bdfbd9204ab.jpg
+../PlantDisease416x416/train/Image416_1912.jpg
+../PlantDisease416x416/train/testImage416_215.jpg
+../PlantDisease416x416/train/Image416_673.jpg
+../PlantDisease416x416/train/Image416_1635.jpg
+../PlantDisease416x416/train/Image416_1824.jpg
+../PlantDisease416x416/train/Image416_1023.jpg
+../PlantDisease416x416/train/Image416_23.jpg
+../PlantDisease416x416/train/Image416_2226.jpg
 ```

 To divide all image files into 2 parts.
-90% for train and 10% for test, Upload the *`process.py`* in *`YOLOV4_Custom`* directory
+80% for train and 20% for test, Upload the *`process.py`* in *`YOLOV4_Custom`* directory

-This *`process.py`* script creates the files *`train.txt`* & *`test.txt`* where the *`train.txt`* file has paths to 90% of the images and *`test.txt`* has paths to 10% of the images.
+This *`process.py`* script creates the files *`train.txt`* & *`test.txt`* where the *`train.txt`* file has paths to 80% of the images and *`test.txt`* has paths to 20% of the images.

 You can download the process.py script from my GitHub.